OmkarArote/workshop-todo-native-mobile/README.md

 ✅  **Step 8f:** Launch your app on your mobile device

 **Scan the QR code** with your phone camera to open your application in the Expo App!
 You may need to resize the terminal to make the QR code render properly.
 You can also scan the QR code from within the Expo Go app.
+Once the QR code is scanned, it may take a few minutes for the app to be loaded and run on your phone.

 Scanning in the Expo Go App:
 <img width="45%" alt="WebBrowserTodoApp" src="https://user-images.githubusercontent.com/82838476/130652900-fbdf3874-b014-445d-ba9b-c3a2996defef.jpg">